 The new test evaluates basic computer literacy skills and is the only high school equivalency test that meets U.S. Department of Education standards for college readiness, Brown said.

-She said the conversion to all-electronic testing will lead to more success, if past results are any indicator.
+conversion to all-electronic testing will lead to more success, if past results are any indicator.
 In the 2013 version, which can be taken on paper or on computer, 88 percent passed on computer versus 71 percent on paper.
 There was a 60 percent increase in the number of students who retook the test after failing among those who did it online.

 “We’ve done something revolutionary here.
 This is the first test to focus on the test taker, not the test alone,” Brown said.

 Some educators who are in the trenches greeted elimination of the paper option with less enthusiasm.

 “The computer for a lot of people is another barrier.
 Not only are they worried about their skill level, now they’re worried about another skill set,” said Jen Walters, Lower Price Hill Community School executive director.